irisnet/irishub/docs/features/service.md

 ## Service Invocation

 ### Request context
 A consumer specifies how she would like to invoke a service by creating a _request context_, which behaves like a smart contract that automatically generates the actual request(s).
-A request context consists of about a dozen parameters that can be roughly divided into five groups, as explained below.
+A request context consists of about a dozen parameters that can be roughly divided into four groups, as explained below.

 #### Target and input
 * _service name_: name of the target service to be called